 Determine Areas of Growth

 Ask yourself where you need to grow in order to reach your professional development goals.
 Work on a list of qualities you want to develop, areas of expertise you want to hone—anything that will help you get there.
+Focus on upgrading your leadership skill set to meet the needs of the future workplace.

 Make a Plan for Growth